Abs0lute-Zer0/AbsoluteZero.github.io/index.md

 ![image](https://github.com/Abs0lute-Zer0/AbsoluteZero.github.io/assets/156540341/d8be4bbb-f09e-43cf-8586-0b630b4e385b)

-**Rationale:** We decided to go with the ROB-12429 DC Motor because it had a healthy balance between its size, weight, cost, and adaptability.
-It wasn’t too pricey for a quality DC motor, while still being small and lightweight.
-Its shaft design makes it easy to attach 3D-printed wheels and other 3D-printed components.
+**Rationale:** We decided to go with the ROB-11696 Gear Motor because it had a healthy balance between its size, weight, cost, and adaptability.
+It was very cheap for a  DC motor, while still being small and lightweight.
+The motor won't have to handle heavy loads.

 ### Motor Driver
 Table 6: Motor Driver Selected